View AWS monitoring results

 Note: Serverless scenarios aren't instances and won't be displayed as instances in your AWS setup.
-Integrate with CloudWatch to have them show up as supporting services in Dynatrace.
+Integrate with CloudWatch to have them show up as cloud services in Dynatrace.

 When we discover a monitored host running in Amazon cloud, we include an icon in the upper-left corner to indicate that the machine is cloud-based.

 Each Host page details the health of the hardware resources that that host relies on.

 For disks we offer both Disk latency and EBS latency metrics.
 When it comes to EBS metrics, Dynatrace discovers how local disks and EBS volumes are mapped together.
 We also detect striped volumes which helps us better understand the logic of your infrastructure.